The Oval

 Changing Rooms

-Get a feel for how the top cricket players prepare themselves before they head out on to the field when you visit the dressing rooms area.
-Step out on to the player’s balcony for a view across the stadium and imagine the tension as you sit there awaiting your turn to bat.
+Get a feel for how the top cricket players prepare themselves before they head out onto the field when you visit the dressing room area.
+Step out onto the player’s balcony for a view across the stadium and imagine the tension as you sit there awaiting your turn to bat.

 The changing rooms are the hub of any sports stadium, the place where the history makers await their turn.